Tamsin Blanchard

-Tamsin Blanchard is a British fashion journalist, author, and lecturer.
+Tamsin Blanchard is a English fashion journalist, author, and lecturer.
 She is particularly known for her work on sustainability and ecological issues in fashion.

 Early life and education

 Blanchard was born in Liverpool and took a fashion journalism course at Central Saint Martins.

 Journalism

-In 1998 Blanchard started up a biannual fashion and visual arts magazine titled IT, for which she was publisher and co-editor.
+In 1998, Blanchard started up a biannual fashion and visual arts magazine titled IT, for which she was publisher and co-editor.
 She was also at The Independent as a fashion editor, and from 1999 to 2005 was Style Editor at The Observer.
 She then joined The Daily Telegraph as style director for their magazine.

 The Fashion Museum, Bath, chose Blanchard as the fashion journalist to select the most defining looks of 1996 for their Dress of the Year collection.
 She picked out an Alexander McQueen tunic and 'bumster' trousers from his "Hunger" collection for the womenswear look, and a man's Paul Smith electric blue two-piece suit and shirt.
 At the press launch, the clothes were modelled by Jimmy Pursey and his then partner Tizer Bailey, the model who had originally worn the McQueen ensemble in the designer's catwalk presentation.
 Blanchard said at the time that McQueen, who had recently succeeded John Galliano as the designer for Givenchy, was one of the strongest representations of mid-nineties "cutting-edge style," whilst Smith's suit represented the revolution in menswear where the male consumer was increasingly aware of labels and design.

 Blanchard is also a fashion correspondent for the Victoria and Albert Museum's magazine and a contributing editor to 10 Magazine.
 She has also contributed to Vogue, Marie Claire, Harper's Bazaar and Rubbish.

 Blanchard has been invited to teach fashion journalism at the University of Westminster and Central Saint Martins.